California Property & Casualty Insurance License Exam Overview

 - Not practicing enough - 150 questions needs preparation

-- Submit license application to CDI
+- Submit your license application to CDI and pay the license fee (about $188 for the two-year term).

 2026 California Updates

-- Wildfire insurance market changes
+- Wildfire insurance market and FAIR Plan capacity changes

-- Proposition 103 developments
+- Proposition 103 prior-approval developments

-- Climate risk disclosure requirements
+- Climate-risk disclosure requirements

 Start Your California P&C Career Today